When Did Us Enter Ww2

 The Expansion of the War: Germany and Italy Declare War

 Following the US declaration of war against Japan, Germany and Italy, Japan's Axis partners, declared war on the United States on December 11, 1941.
-This effectively brought the US into a full-scale war against the Axis powers on both the European and Pacific fronts.
+On the flip side, this effectively brought the US into a full-scale war against the Axis powers on both the European and Pacific fronts.
 The declarations broadened the scope of the war for the United States, necessitating the deployment of American troops and resources to both theaters of operation.

 The Aftermath: Mobilization and the Home Front